 Yes, individuals who have been diagnosed with Buerger’s Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is, that because Buerger’s Disease can have some serious consequences to those suffering form it, most (if not all) life insurance companies are going automatically consider anyone who has been diagnosed with this condition a “higher risk” applicant.
+The only problem is, that because Buerger’s Disease can have some serious consequences to those suffering from it, most (if not all) life insurance companies are going automatically consider anyone who has been diagnosed with this condition a “higher risk” applicant.

 Why do life insurance companies care if I have been diagnosed with Buerger’s Disease?

 To understand why a life insurance company is likely to “care” if an individual has been diagnosed with Buerger’s Disease, it’s probably best to take a moment and briefly examine exactly what Buerger’s Disease is as well as take a look at some of the complications that can arise as a result of this disease.

 Buerger’s Disease is a rare disease that affects both the arteries and veins in one’s extremities.
 Individuals with this disease will develop inflammation within their blood vessels, causing them to become blocked with “thrombi” or blood clots.

 - Numbness or tingling of the hands and feet.

 - Discoloration of the hands and feet.
 Colors may include a pale pallor, reddish coloration, or a blue hue.

 - Radiating pain in one’s limbs, particularly when not in use.

 - Open sores, and an increased propensity for infection.

 - A susceptibility to experiencing Raynaud’s Syndrome, which is a condition where one’s fingers or toes turn pale when exposed to cold temperatures.